nightbot/docs/commands/variables/userlevel.md

 Title: UserLevel
 */

-The userlevel variable just prints the current command caller's userlevel.
+The userlevel variable prints the userlevel of the user calling the command.
 It's useful when used within a UrlFetch variable.

 ## Usage